What do User Signals mean?

 User signals and SEO

-User signalling has become a key element in search engine optimisation (SEO), as they tell search engines how users interact with a website. website.
-They serve as indicators of site relevance and quality, which search results reflect.
-In the coming sections, we will unfold what user signals are, why they are important and how you can optimise your website to improve these vital metrics.
+User signals have become a key element in search engine optimisation (SEO) as they tell search engines how users interact with a website.
+They serve as indicators of page relevance and quality, which search results reflect.
+In the coming sections, we'll unpack what user signals are, why they are important and how you can optimise your website to improve these vital metrics.

 Click-through rate (CTR) as a user signal

 One of the most talked about user signals is the click-through rate or CTR (Click-Through Rate).
-CTR is calculated as the number of clicks a page receives divided by the number of times the page is viewed (impressions) in search engines.
-A high CTR indicates that your website or specific landing page is relevant and appealing to search users, which can lead to an improvement in search positions.
+CTR is calculated as the number of clicks a page receives divided by the number of times the page appears (impressions) in search engines.
+A high CTR indicates that your website or specific landing page is relevant and appealing to search users, which can lead to an improvement in search rankings.

 Time on page and the impact on user signals